gdbooks/3DCollisions/Chapter1/point.md

 __I will render it for you__.
 The difference being the ```Render``` function.
 Because this course is about collisions, not rendering, i will provide the rendering code for each primitive in full.

+I will also try to provide unit-tests or sample applications for everything __THIS CODE WILL COMPILE__, just copy / paste.

 # Point

 The point is the simplest 3D primitive we will use.
 That makes it a good primitive to start with.
 A point is just a 3D touple, a collection of 3 numbers.
 Therefore, it makes sense to use a Vector3 to represent a point.